Chrisean Rock Talks Embracing Motherhood At 20 Weeks Pregnant Without Blueface, Blue Doesn’t Care For Her ‘Sob Story’

 Blueface Responds To Chrisean’s “Sob Story” That She’s Willing To Move On

 Adding, that she “knew what time it was when she clocked in.
-Clock in or clock out, I love all my hoes.”
+Clock in or clock out, I love all my hoes,” wrote Blueface.

 The “Thottiana” rapper may be back to his old habits of trolling online, but Chrisean is clearly turning over a new leaf for her baby’s future.
-Her mindset is probably for the best considering how Blue reacted to her when she told him that she’s pregnant.
+Her mindset is probably for the best considering how Blue reacted to her when she told him that she was pregnant.

-As BOSSIP previously reported, he immediately demanded a DNA test, trolled Chrisean online, and even stabbed the cake she gave him announcing that their expecting a child together.
+As BOSSIP previously reported, he immediately demanded a DNA test, trolled Chrisean online and even stabbed the cake she gave him announcing that they’re expecting a child together.

 -